Welcome to our website

 Our walks so far

-The map below shows all our walks in France, a total distance over 12,000 km.
+The map below shows all our walks in France, a total distance over 12,000 km in 531 walking days.
 To highlight and get a brief description of a particular walk, click on the line.
 You can also see a far more accurate version of this map using Google Earth.

-The map below shows all our walks in France, a total distance just over 12,000 km.
+The map below shows all our walks in France, a total distance just over 12,000 km in 531 walking days.
 To highlight and get a brief description of a particular walk, tap on the line.
 You can also see a far more accurate version of this map using Google Earth.

 Walking in France: On the GR7, approaching the cross of Garin in the mountains of the Beaujolais